gmaheshraju/gmaheshraju/README.md

 1. 🔭 Currently engaged in various backend and frontend projects utilizing a wide range of technologies such as React, Node.js, AWS, Java, Serverless, JavaScript, Spring Boot, and Microservices architecture.
 My focus lies in developing enterprise applications that run seamlessly on multi-cloud platforms.
 2. 🌱 As an individual contributor, I possess comprehensive expertise in all aspects of the software development lifecycle, including design, development, deployment, delivery, upgrades, and automation.
 -->
-   🌱Currently experimenting with Digital SAAS technologies:
+   🌱Currently implementing different tech stack SAAS solutions:

       - t3stack (Next.js,tRPC,Tailwind CSS,TypeScript,Prisma,NextAuth.js)
       - Graphql, grpc, Advanced React and Typescript concepts